Instructor: C. P. van Dam

 This course covers recent advances in high-lift systems and aerodynamics as well as cruise drag prediction and reduction.
 It includes discussion of numerical methods and experimental techniques for performance analysis of wings and bodies and boundary-layer transition prediction/detection.

-Course preview webinar: Aerodynamic Design Improvements-Airplane Active Flow Control
+Course preview webinars: Aerodynamic Design Improvements-Airplane Active Flow Control and Active Flow Control on Commercial Transport Airplanes